rfletcher/plex-mlb/README.rst

 To Do
 =====
+- (0.2) Time zone awareness
-- (0.2) Add live game video streaming for MLB.tv subscribers
+- (0.2) A preference to hide spoilers for completed games
+- (0.3) Allow choice of home or away video feeds for game video streams
-- (0.3) Add live game audio streaming for Gameday Audio and MLB.tv subscribers
+- (0.3) Live game audio streaming for Gameday Audio and MLB.tv subscribers

 Changelog
 =========

 Upcoming

+- new: added live game streaming for MLB.tv subscribers
+- new: added shortcuts to some of mlb.com's better daily highlights (FastCast, MLB Network, Plays of the Day)
 - new: added preference for favorite team
 - change: removed "popular searches", since it is no longer being updated by mlb.com
 - fix: fixed team highlights, broken due to a change on mlb.com